wohb/singload/README.md

 ## Description
 Routing traffic to multiple nodes using a load-balancer increases your system's complexity, and singload solves exactly that problem.
-Simply enter a single IP address and singleoad will route traffic to it using the round-robin strategy.
+Simply enter a single IP address and singload will route traffic to it using the round-robin strategy.
-Singload avoids complexity by not evaluating the target node's health.
+Singload avoids complexity by not evaluating the target node's health, not routing HTTPS requests, and routing on port 80 only.

 ## Installation
 -- coming soon --